hugomg/lullaby/README.md

 Otherwise, an element is considered "Normal" and its allowed to contain anything.

-LIBNAME does not attempt to detect nesting restrictions in HTML (for example, `div` is not allowed inside `p`).
+Lullaby does not attempt to detect nesting restrictions in HTML (for example, `div` is not allowed inside `p`).
 For these, you should use a separate HTML validator.

-Additionally, LIBNAME does not support foreign elements, such as MathML and SVG.
+Additionally, Lullaby does not support foreign elements, such as MathML and SVG.

 ##Attribute Types

-To help detect errors and avoid [Cross Site Scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) vulnerabilities, not every HTML attribute in LIBNAME is allowed to receive arbitrary string values.
+To help detect errors and avoid [Cross Site Scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) vulnerabilities, not every HTML attribute in Lullaby is allowed to receive arbitrary string values.
 Attributes are classified in the followed categories:

 ###Text attributes

 These are safe attributes that can receive user-supplied values without anything too bad happening.
-LIBNAME represents their values with regular Lua strings.
+Lullaby represents their values with regular Lua strings.

 Examples: `id`, `class`, `title`